faaabio1618/filippi.dev/tutorials/vertical-video-from-youtube/index.markdown

 To do that we used python, OpenCV2, and ffmpeg.

+(The code on GitHub is updated, with scene detection and smoother motion [link](https://github.com/faaabio1618/pyTracker))
 ## Download and prepare a video (optional)

 To start let's say we want to take this video from YouTube: